 Medication and Treatment Options

 Several medication options can help manage diabetes and, by extension, control frequent urination.
-These include Metformin, Sulfonylureas, and DPP-4 inhibitors, all of which work in different ways to lower blood sugar.
+According to the American Diabetes Association, these include Metformin, Sulfonylureas, and DPP-4 inhibitors, all of which work in different ways to lower blood sugar.

 Insulin therapy may also be an option, particularly for individuals with Type 1 diabetes or those with Type 2 diabetes who can’t control their blood sugar with oral medications.
-Remember, it’s essential to discuss potential side effects and interactions with your healthcare provider before starting any new medication.
+Keep in mind that it’s essential to discuss potential side effects and interactions with your healthcare provider before starting any new medication.

-Other treatments such as bladder-specific medications, pelvic floor exercises, and even acupuncture can also provide relief from frequent urination.
+As per Y.T.
+Zang, other treatments, such as bladder-specific medications, pelvic floor exercises, and even acupuncture, can also provide relief from frequent urination.

 Dietary Modifications to Control Frequent Urination

-Diet plays a pivotal role in managing diabetes and urinary symptoms.
-Including high-fiber foods, lean proteins, and complex carbohydrates can help regulate blood sugar levels.
+Diet plays a very important role in managing diabetes and urinary symptoms.
+As per DR Shilpa Aralikar, including high-fiber foods, lean proteins, and complex carbohydrates can help regulate blood sugar levels.

 Furthermore, some foods and beverages can irritate the bladder, including caffeine, alcohol, and spicy foods, so it might be helpful to limit these.